 What prompted you to become an artist?
 What are some of the greatest challenges you’ve faced in this field so far?

-What is the greatest inspiration for your artworks?
-What prompts you to pick up the pencil/pen/stylus every day?
+What is the greatest inspiration for your artwork?
+What prompts you to pick up the pencil/ pen/ stylus every day?

 Nithin: I create illustrations out of the simple ideas that occur to me.
 I believe that the process of illustrations can be complicated, but the basic idea must remain simple.
 The idea may even sound silly, but the finished product must be awe-inspiring.

-Your artworks have subtle humour and exaggeration.
+Your artworks have subtle humor and exaggeration.
 How do you use this medium for storytelling?

 Nithin: Exaggeration is a great tool for storytelling since the moment we exaggerate, the narration becomes convincing.
 Most of my characters have expressive features.
 The primary motive in my illustrations is to make sure that the viewers spend at least five seconds with my artwork.
 If they spend those five seconds, they will automatically spend a little more time analyzing the piece and understanding the story behind it.